Marita-Trammell/Histopathologic-Cancer-Detection/README.md

    - Run each cell in sequence; the notebook will automatically detect `/kaggle/input/histopathologic-cancer-detection/train/`, `/test/`, and `train_labels.csv`.
    - At the end, you will have `submission.csv` ready to upload to the Kaggle competition.

 ---

-## License

-This repository is released under the MIT License.
-Feel free to reuse and modify for educational or research purposes.

----